IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Scenario        Weight        Weight of each stage
 ==============  ============  =====================

-This weight allows the definition of equivalent periods (e.g., one equivalent week with a weight of 52).
+This weight allows the definition of equivalent (representative) periods (e.g., one representative week with a weight of 52).
+Stages are not mathematically connected between them, i.e., no constraints link the operation at different stages.

 Duration
 --------